Running the simulations

 Direct run is the default option.
 In the form, you can change the name (doesn't need to be the same as the project title), number of tasks, and overwrite the number of primary particles (the default is specified under SETTINGS in Editor page).

-When the parameters are set, click START SIMULATION
+When the conditions are met, and the parameters are configured, click START SIMULATION.

-After successful submission, the simulation is in PENDING state.
+After successful submission to local or remote worker, the simulation is in PENDING state.

-The simulation will start automatically when the resources will be available, then it will change to RUNNING state,
+The simulation will start automatically when the resources are available, then it will change to RUNNING state,

 and you will be able to see the progress of the simulation by observing the progress bar.